Rowdy Tellez Player Props: Brewers vs. Red Sox

 Rowdy Tellez At The Plate

-- Tellez leads Milwaukee in total hits (14) this season while batting .237 with six extra-base hits.
+- Tellez leads Milwaukee with 15 hits, batting .242 this season with seven extra-base hits.

-- Among qualified hitters in MLB, he ranks 118th in batting average, 93rd in on-base percentage, and 38th in slugging.
+- Among qualifying hitters in MLB play, he ranks 110th in batting average, 81st in on-base percentage, and 22nd in slugging.

-- Tellez has picked up an RBI in 41.2% of his games this year, with more than one RBI in 23.5% of his games.
-He has also produced three or more runs in two contests.
+- In 44.4% of his games this year, Tellez has had at least one RBI.
+He's picked up more than one in 22.2% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.